-On 24 April 2017, WCPL was granted Development Consent (SSD-6764) for the Wilpinjong Extension Project (the Project) to provide for access to approximately 800 hectares of open cut extensions, enabling WCM's continued operation at rates of up to 16 million tonnes per annum of run-of-mine coal until 2033.
+On 24 April 2017, WCPL was granted Development Consent (SSD-6764) for the Wilpinjong Extension Project (the Project) to provide for access to approximately 800 hectares of open cut extensions, enabling WCM's continued operation at rates of up to 16 million tonnes per annum of run-of-mine coal until the 31 December 2033.
 Development Consent (SSD-6764) superseded Project Approval (05-0021).

-Development Consent (SSD-6764) Condition 68 (Schedule 3) requires WCPL to develop a Social Impact Management Plan (SIMP).
-The following sub-sections describe the SIMP's purpose, methodology and stakeholder engagement in SIMP development.
+Development Consent (SSD-6764), Condition 68 (Schedule 3) requires WCPL to develop a Social Impact Management Plan (SIMP).